kvgc/Marz-AGEL/README.md

 # Marz-AGEl redshifting program

-This is a custom build of Marz for the AGEL survey (Tran et al. 2022).
+This is a custom build of Marz by [kvgc](https://github.com/kvgc) for the AGEL survey (Tran et al. 2022).

 ### Running the server